 OK, this can be a bulky item to travel with (although smaller than I thought it would be!) but it can make a day at the beach so much easier.
 A pop-up beach tent is much better than an umbrella as it provides you with some shade, a place to store your things, an escape from the sand and a little den to keep little ones happy.

-Travel Hack Tip: You can make a ‘beach cot’ by digging a hole in the sand and placing your beach tent over the hole.
+Travel Hack Tip: You can make a ‘beach cot’ by digging a hole in the sand, placing a towel over the hole and placing your beach tent over the hole.
 Then you’ve got a snug, sand-free and cool spot for a baby to sleep.

 This is going to be parental preference about whether you want to use any inflatables or floats in the water.
 It also comes down to the kids too.

 George won’t even look at the swimming pool without his armbands on, a rubber ring, a life vest, goggles and about 15 layers of sunscreen!
 Joseph on the other hand can strip his clothes off and dive into a pool in seconds.

 My preference is a float vest (we like the ones from Splash About) and the kids seem to like wearing them too.
 We paid about £20 for ours and all of our kids have used it and I’m sure we’ll pass it along to another family when we’re done with it.